Home > Venues

 Previously the North Wales Theatre and the North Wales Conference Centre, Venue Cymru is the largest entertainments venue in Llandudno, North Wales.
 The venue comprises a theatre, conference centre, restaurant and arena.

 Completed in 2007, following disputes between the client and constructor, Wembley Stadium cost a whopping £798 million to build.
-Wembley is home to the England National Football Team, but has also played host to some amazing concerts.
-In recent years, Madonna, U2, Coldplay, Green Day, Muse, Take That and Ed Sheeran have all played there.
+Wembley is home to the England National Football Team, but has also played host to some amazing concerts in recent years.

 Originally built in 1938 and fully refurbished in 2001, the Wolverhampton Civic Hall is one of Britain's best-loved smaller venues.
 The Hall holds up to 3,000 guests and has seen performances by Marilyn Manson, Space, Blur and Slipknot.
 It has also been the venue for the Grand Slam of Darts.
 The Hall continues to host Ballroom and Sequence dances on a Friday afternoon.